 Some of the recent cases that have been discussed on our forums:

 - Return to India – H-1B petition is denied or fired by the employer – has US-born minor kid?

 - H1B transfer approved with Consular processing during Coronavirus.
-H1B i94 has already expired and H4 extension is pending.
-Employer has stopped payroll.
+H1B i94 has already expired and the H4 extension is pending.
+The employer has stopped payroll.

-- Aunty came to US on Jan 1st and she is in USA right now.
-She got her I-94 until end of March.
+- Aunty came to the US on Jan 1st and she is in the USA right now.
+She got her I-94 until the end of March.
 Filing B2 extension due to coronavirus.

 Attorney Advice – H1B Denied, i94 Expired

-Coronavirus has created an unprecedented situation where you are not allowed to travel to home country if they have completely blocked travel like in case of India.
+Coronavirus has created an unprecedented situation where you are not allowed to travel to a home country if they have completely blocked travel like in the case of India.

-If your H1B has been denied after i94 expiry and you cannot leave US, R & N law immigration attorneys recommends that you file H1B to B2 visitor visa change of status with option Nunc Pro Tunc.
+If your H1B has been denied after i94 expiry and you cannot leave the US, R N law immigration attorneys recommend that you file H1B to B2 visitor visa change of status with option Nunc Pro Tunc.

 Listen from time 1:53 to 3:30.

-You can file B2 visitor visa extension before or after current i94 expiry in Coronavirus situation.
+You can file a B2 visitor visa extension before or after the current i94 expiry in the Coronavirus situation.